-Measure Measure of quality of public education tion Total expenditure Total expenditure Instruction expenditure Mean teacher Mean teacher per student per student salary Log household income 0.557 (17.98) 4.021 (5.69) 3.280 (5.90) 4.894 (2.38) Interaction income \times quality -0.388 (-4.94) -0.323 (-4.96) -0.406 (-2.09) Total income effect at average quality quality 0.557 (17.98) 0.569 (28.65) 0.568 (27.01) 0.565 (21.76)
+Measure of quality of public education Total expenditure per student Instruction expenditure per student Mean teacher salary Log household income Income × quality interaction Total income effect at average quality 0.557 (17.98) 0.557 (17.98) 4.021 (5.69) -0.388 (-4.94) 0.569 (28.65) 3·280 (5·90) -0·323 (-4·96) 0·568 (27·01) 4.894 (2.38) -0.406 (-2.09) 0.565 (21.76)

-t-Statistics in parentheses (standard errors are clustered by state).
-Data from 2000 U.S. Census.
-311,625 observations (households with children in school).
-State and age of household dummies in all regressions.
+Notes: t-Statistics are given in parentheses (S.E. are clustered by state).
+Data are from 2000 U.S. Census.
+There were 311,625 observations (households with children in school).
+State and age of household dummies in all regressions given.
 Choice of Private Schooling variable takes the value 1 if at least half of the school-age children in the household attend private schools.

-between household income and fertility is not significant at conventional levels.
+The first column of each table presents results for regressions that include only household income in addition to the standard controls.
+As predicted by the theory, an increase in income is associated with a higher probability of using private schooling and lower fertility.22 However, in this specification, the relationship between household income and fertility is not significant at conventional levels.
 The remaining columns focus on the joint effect of household income and the quality of public schooling in determining private choices.
 Each regression contains an additional interaction term of household income with one of our three measures of the quality of public schooling.
-Notice that schooling quality is measured at the state level, not the household level.23 In essence, we are still estimating a micro relationship between household income and private choices, but we allow the slope of this relationship to vary systematically across states with a high and a low quality of public education.
-We find that in both regressions and for all three measures of the quality of public schooling, the estimated coefficient on the interaction term is of the opposite sign as the coefficient on income, which implies that the effect of income on household choices diminishes as the quality of public schooling goes up.
-When the interaction term is included, all parameter estimates are highly significant, with the one exception of the fertility regression using mean teacher salary as a quality measure.
+Notice that schooling quality is measured at the state level, not the household level.23 In essence, we are still estimating a micro-relationship to vary systematically across states with a high and low quality of public education.
+We find that in both regressions and for all three